rancher/rancher-docs/versioned_docs/version-2.5/explanations/integrations-in-rancher/logging/custom-resource-configuration/flows-and-clusterflows.md

 <Tabs groupId="rancher-version">
 <TabItem value="Rancher v2.5.8+">

 You can define one or more filters within a `Flow`.
-Filters can perform various actions on the logs, for example, add additional data, transform the logs, or parse values from the records.
-The filters in the `Flow` are applied in the order in the definition.
+Filters can perform various actions on the logs, such as adding data, transforming the logs, or parsing values from the records.
+The filters in the `Flow` are applied in the same order they appear in the definition.

 For a list of filters supported by the Logging operator, see [the official documentation on Fluentd filters](https://kube-logging.github.io/docs/configuration/plugins/filters/).